angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 This means that even in the face of a removal spell you can still win if the trigger resolves assuming you have zero cards left in your library.
 The only time removal matters is when you have cards left within your library.
-If an opponent tries to remove the Oracle at that point, assuming you have no additional Devotion to {U}, you will not be able to win off of the trigger.
+If an opponent tries to remove the oracle at that point, assuming you have no additional Devotion to {U}, you will not be able to win off of the trigger.

 The main counter to this is of course to try and ensure you leave zero cards